You might so excited about your company’s anniversary that you’re ready to shoot off fireworks. But don’t expect anybody else to join you.

 I came up with that idea yesterday during a consulting call with a member of my mentor program.
 She wanted ideas for press releases when there was no big news to share.
 We discussed some of these 13 press release topics when there’s nothing newsworthy.
 And then I asked her if she was celebrating her company’s anniversary soon.
 She said yes.

 Let’s say your company sells mobile phones.
-I Googled “the history of mobile phones” and found this infographic from WiredCPU.com.
-It shows how phones have evolved over more than three decades, starting from when the first call was made in 1973 from a big clunky phone that looked more like a shoe, to 2011 when Apple introduced the iPhone 4S.
+You can use a timeline to show how phones have evolved over more than three decades, starting from when the first call was made in 1973 from a big clunky phone that looked more like a shore, to today, when the latest iPhone or Android is on the market.
 These historical timelines are interesting.

 Other Ways to Generate Publicity